MinuMThomas/Hair-and-Makeup/README.md

     showcase their work too as posting images

 # Bugs
-There is no bugs currently in the site
+There is no bugs currently in the site, however when some of my collegues login the site and got error page. [pagehere](./images_README.md/bug.png)

 # Technologies Used